What Is an Unsecured Credit Card?

 You can improve your chances of qualifying for an unsecured credit card by using your secured credit card wisely for at least six months.
 Don’t overspend and pay off past due amounts as fast as possible.

-After using your credit card wisely for a few months your card issuer may covert it to an unsecured credit card and refund your security deposit.
+After using your credit card wisely for a few months your card issuer may convert it to an unsecured credit card and refund your security deposit.
 However, be aware that it might take a few months to be approved.

 Another option is to get a friend or family member to get a joint unsecured credit card with you.
 This gives you a chance to improve your credit score and will keep you from paying a security deposit.